nodesource/nsolid-buildpack-cf-v3/README.md

 * computes configuration options for the N|Solid Runtime to be set as `NSOLID_*` environment variables

-* accesses the user-provided service `nsolid-storage`, that should to be bound to the application, which provides the connection coordinates to the N|Solid Storage server
+* accesses the user-provided service `nsolid-console`, that should to be bound to the application, which provides the connection coordinates to the N|Solid Console server

-* optionally creates tunnels to allow the N|Solid Runtime to connect to the N|Solid Storage server
+* optionally creates tunnels to allow the N|Solid Runtime to connect to the N|Solid Console server

 * starts the app with the N|Solid Runtime

-See below for more information on the user-provided service `nsolid-storage`.
+See below for more information on the user-provided service `nsolid-console`.

 Selecting the version of Node.js to use